IRL2/nanover-docs/source/tutorials/fundamentals.rst

 * Recording NanoVer sessions
 * Loading multiple simulations and/or recordings onto a single server, and switching between them while the server is running
-* A graphic user interface (GUI), useful for new users to familiarise themselves quickly and easily with the various options offered by NanoVer
+* A graphical user interface (GUI), useful for new users to familiarise themselves quickly and easily with the various options offered by NanoVer

-Below are some basic instructions for running an OpenMM NanoVer simulation, with instructions on how to find further information on the other functionalities of this server.
+Below are some basic instructions for user the Rust Server, including how to find further information about the functionalities of this server.

 Windows
 #######

 Once you have downloaded the latest release (or compiled it yourself), extract the files from the zip folder and navigate to the ``windows-build`` directory.
-In this directory, you are provided with two executables for running a server:
+Here you are provided with two executables for running a server:

 * `nanover-cli.exe`, via the command line
 * `nanover-gui.exe`, via the GUI

-To run the server using the command line, simply use the `nanover-cli.exe` as a command, passing it the file path of your NanoVer simulation file, e.g.:
+To run the server using the command line, simply use the `nanover-cli.exe` as a command, passing it the path to your NanoVer simulation file, e.g.:

 .. code-block:: bash